digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 Instead of defining the dictionary in the `run.py`, use the bibtexparser to load the `records.bib` file.
 Remember to store the `records.bib` in the **project directory**.

-Afterwards, loop over the records (`for ...`) and print the title of each record.
+Afterward, loop over the records (`for ...`) and print the title of each record.

 ### Code quality